SamirTalwar/talks/design-patterns-in-the-21st-century.md

 The Chain of Responsibility pattern is generally considered an *anti-pattern* now, for many reasons.

-  * First of all, there's the copious amount of mutation,
+  * First of all, there's the copious amount of mutation.
-  * then there's the confusion… is it one thing or everything?
+  * Then there's the confusion… is it one thing or everything?
-  * Not to mention, the order of operations is incredibly easy to get wrong,
+  * Not to mention, the order of operations is incredibly easy to get wrong.
-  * and finally, you have no idea whether anything useful will happen at all, as you can fall right off the end of the chain.
+  * Finally, you have no idea whether anything useful will happen at all, as you can fall right off the end of the chain.

 Let's dive a little further into how we can salvage something from all of this.